-- 1. To adopt and apply recognized asset management practices in support of delivering services. - 2.
-To consider Asset Management and the Town's infrastructure deficit when considering development proposals where new infrastructure is proposed. - 3.
+- 2. To consider Asset Management and the Town's infrastructure deficit when considering development proposals where new infrastructure is proposed. - 3.
 To consider the policies of the Municipal Planning Strategy and other Town plans when making decisions on Municipal Building Assets. - 4.
 To recognize the value of Natural Assets in the overall management of Town infrastructure (e.g. dykelands as Flood control, watercourses as stormwater management, our drinking water from wells as a groundwater source, etc). - 5.
 To recognize the significant challenges that unmitigated Climate Change could impose on Municipal Assets and how taking action on Climate Change (mitigation and adaption) is linked to Asset Management and the Town's long-term sustainability.

-CORE CONCEPT -ASSET MANAGEMENT
+CORE CONCEPT - ASSET MANAGEMENT

-Asset management enables local governments to strategically plan for community sustainability and resilience
+Asset management enables local governments to strategically plan for community sustainability and resilience by:

-- Proactively managing assets throughout their life cycle to deliver services sustainably to the community now and into the future. - Prioritizing infrastructure decisions that balance costs, risks and services. - Delivering services more efficiently and effectively. - Ensuring long-term affordability of services. - Meeting sustainability targets. - Effectively working toward meeting targets for greenhouse gas emissions reduction ülntegrating natural and built environments. - · Reducing deficits and debt. - Attracting business and investment.
+- Proactively managing assets throughout their life cycle to deliver services sustainably to the community now and into the future. - Prioritizing infrastructure decisions that balance costs, risks and services. - Delivering services more efficiently and effectively. - Ensuring long-term affordability of services. - Meeting sustainability targets. - Effectively working toward meeting targets for greenhouse gas emissions reduction ülntegrating natural and built environments. - Reducing deficits and debt. - Attracting business and investment.